 Military Mortgage Application Process

 As Ex-Forces Veterans we understand better than anyone the need to secure a home with military mortgages before your career ends and you have to move out of your SFA.

 We take a look at the Military Mortgage Application Process from start to finish including, how we can help you along the way as a military mortgage broker, listen to the podcast episode below.

 The term military mortgage is used quite often, but there is no specific mortgage out there that’s geared just to the Armed Forces.

-What we mean by a military mortgage is, for example, if you look at the marketplace as a whole of market Mortgage Broker, we have access to nearly 12,000 mortgage schemes.
+What we mean by military mortgages is, for example, if you look at the marketplace as a whole of market military Mortgage Broker, we have access to nearly 12,000 mortgage schemes.
 Some of these lenders will look more favorably on the military because they are transient and serve overseas frequently.
 Therefore, we gear our mortgages to those specific lenders.